Teams & User Management

 Access Control

-The following table lists the team management API endpoints and the role required to access each one.
+The following table lists the canonical router-side team management endpoints and the role required to access each one.
+The dashboard Frontend (/projects/*) exposes a parallel cookie+CSRF surface that proxies to these routes; see the "Two surfaces" callout in API Examples.

 | Endpoint | Method | Required Role |